Introduction to the Weeds

 The likelihood of an impoverished Earth of weeds and remnant human societies is growing stronger every day now.
 Human population, climate change, toxic pollution, and dwindling resources needed by living beings are all reaching points of no return.
 In a few years now, it will be too late to prevent global catastrophe.

 My weed book will be published in the spring.
-Here’s the introduction:
+Update, March 1, 2018: A draft of the book is ready for review.
+Weeds of Dewey-Humboldt SCREEN RES PDF.

-While I studied vegetation ecology at Arizona State University, my boys and I would sometimes walk the two miles from our apartment to campus to pick up mail and assignments.
-We lived just north of the Salt River, once a fine desert stream that modern dams and diversions turned into a dry riverbed.
-We would enter the river channel a few blocks from our apartment and amble along for a mile and a half until we neared the campus.
+While I studied at Arizona State University, my boys and I would sometimes walk the two miles to campus to pick up assignments and visit the library.
+We lived just north of the Salt River, once a perennial desert stream that dams and diversions have turned into a dry riverbed.
+We would enter the riverbed a few blocks from our apartment and exit when we neared the campus.
 That hike was one of our favorite times together.
-The channel held scattered and battered Cottonwood trees, Mesquite, Seepwillow, Acacia, clusters of Squawbush, Brittlebush, Ambrosia, thickets of Sunflowers, the mighty Mullein, patches of feathery Storksbill, curly Heliotrope, lots of bare ground, and a million stones rounded by their history tumbling down the river.
-I think it was during those hikes that my oldest boy (age nine) developed the accuracy and strength that later served him well as his baseball team’s pitcher.
+The channel held scattered and flood battered Cottonwood trees, Mesquite, Seepwillow, Acacia, clusters of Squawbush, brilliant Brittlebush, thickets of Sunflowers, Mullein spikes, feathery Storksbill, curly Heliotrope, other weeds, lots of bare ground, and a million stones rounded by tumbling down the river.

-Between rock throwing attacks on old tires and washing machines, we saw birds, rodents, and lizards, but no people.
-In all the times we walked down the river to the urban campus of 40,000 students and thousands of staff, we never met another human.
-People weren’t there because our society considers such places as the Salt River’s dry riverbed as unlovely wastelands.
-And the unique and fascinating plants living there are a universe away from the cars and streets and affairs that fill our time.
+Between rock throwing attacks on old tires and washing machines, we saw birds, rabbits, and lizards, but no people.
+During our walk down the riverbed to the urban campus of 40,000 students and thousands of staff, we never encountered another person.
+Not marketed for recreation and perhaps considered a wasteland unworthy of a visit, the Salt River’s dry riverbed was a strip of wilderness running through the heart of a large city.

 Weeds are the most dynamic members of the botanical world.
 The many ways they disperse their seeds and smite their competitors are often unexpected and enlightening.
 Weeds’ ability to colonize and thrive in damaged and hostile environments suggests that they will be the plants that survive the Anthropocene.
 Some weeds will make fine companions for any of us that survive, but some weeds would be inimical to humans and other animals.